ttdoucet/ttdoucet.github.io/softrock/index.md

 ## Circuit

-Tony has a perfectly good schematic on [his site][Five Dash], but I decided to take this opportunity to learn [KiCad].
+Tony had a perfectly good schematic on his site, but I decided to take this opportunity to learn [KiCad].
 So I installed it, went through the tutorials, then learned how to use the schematic editor to enter the schematic for this radio.
 The project is available in this [repo][softrock-kicad], and here is a [PDF][schematic] of the resulting schematic.